-After the competition ends and winners are announced, paperwork will be provided to the winners.
-The paperwork must be completed prior to leaving so that SC Envirothon has a record of winners' names, addresses and other information.
-A check will be mailed to the winning coaches approximately (4) weeks following the competition.
-For claiming scholarships, see the sample letter below.
+After the competition ends and winners are announced, paperwork will be provided to the top three teams explaining how to claim prize money.
+The paperwork must be completed and returned to SC Envirothon Coordinator in order for prize money to be distributed.
+SC Envirothon must keep a record of winners.
+A check will be mailed to the winners approximately (4) weeks following the completion of paperwork.